luapower/x-widgets/webb-widgets.md

 forseeable future.
 Something might be done for Safari and maybe mobile Chrome and Firefox too.
 Anything else is out.

-## Loading
+## Installation

-Load the .css and .js files for the widgets that you need in your web app.
+Look, it's just a bunch of .css and .js files.
+Load them as they are or combine, minify and gzip them, you know, do what you have to do, make it look professional.

-The dependencies are `glue.js` and `divs.js` from [webb] so load those first.
+The dependencies are `glue.js` and `divs.js` from [webb] so get those first.
-Load `rowset.js` too if you want to use the widgets in data-driven mode.
+Get `rowset.js` too if you want to use the widgets in data-driven mode.
 `glue.js` extends JavaScript with basic routines similar to [glue] from Lua.
 `divs.js` is a tiny jQuery-like library for DOM manipulation.
 `rowset.js` contains the client-side row-set abstraction that makes the